project-ncl/gradle-manipulator/guide/dep-manip.md

     gradle generateAlignmentMetadata -DdependencyOverride.*:*@org.foo:moduleB=

-This will prevent any alignment within the org.foo:moduleB.
+This will prevent any alignment within the `org.foo:moduleB`.

     gradle generateAlignmentMetadata -DdependencyOverride.*:*@org.foo:*=

-This will prevent any alignment within org.foo and all sub-modules within that.
+This will prevent any alignment within `org.foo` and all sub-modules within that.

 #### Disabling Dependency Manipulation

 TODO: Introduce new parameter?
-Setting -DdependencySource=NONE is not sufficient, because that also disables alignment of the project version.
+Setting `-DdependencySource=NONE` is not sufficient, because that also disables alignment of the project version.